eccko/TrashEraser-Debloat-Windows-10/README.md

 1. Unpack ZIP
 2. Place at any place on your PC (only Windows 10 supported at this moment)
 3. Run TrashEraser.bat
-4. Wait until terminal says "Press any key to continue"

 ## Contact